Codeception/codeception.github.com/guides/07-AdvancedUsage.md

 }
 ```

-If you need skipping a test on condition, inject `\Codeception\Scenario` into the test:
+If you need to skip a test on a condition, inject `\Codeception\Scenario` into the test:

 ```php
 public function worksOnCondition(AcceptanceTester $I, \Codeception\Scenario $scenario)